Hideo Ishikawa

 Hideo Ishikawa (石川 英郎, Ishikawa Hideo) is a Japanese voice actor and narrator from Hyōgo Prefecture, Japan.
-He is currently affiliated with Aoni Production.

-He is most known for being voices for Kicchō Fukuda in Slam Dunk, Auron in Final Fantasy X, Itachi Uchiha in Naruto, Squall Leonhart in Final Fantasy VIII and Kingdom Hearts, Jūshirō Ukitake in Bleach, Pierre de Chaltier in Tales of Destiny and Ryoma Nagare in many of the newer Getter Robo OVAs and Super Robot Wars games.
+He is currently affiliated with Aoni Production He is known for being the voice of Kicchō Fukuda in Slam Dunk, Jūshirō Ukitake in Bleach, Auron in Final Fantasy X, Itachi Uchiha in Naruto, Squall Leonhart in the Final Fantasy and Kingdom Hearts series, Pierre de Chaltier in Tales of Destiny, and Ryoma Nagare in Getter Robo and Super Robot Wars.